javiburn/push_swap/README.md

 Then it will start comparing where the numbers of the first chunk are and it will find the one that needs the least amount of movements to be at the top or at the bottom of the stack (using ra or rra).
 This optimus number will be sent to the stack B.

-By doing this repeatidly, we will have the first 10 numbers on the stack B. The won't be sorted yet, but this will be done later.
+By doing this repeatidly, we will have the first 10 numbers on the stack B. They won't be sorted yet, but this will be done later.

 <img width="1006" alt="Screen Shot 2023-06-14 at 5 27 00 PM" src="https://github.com/javiburn/push_swap/assets/72255876/746e6036-067d-425c-88df-a5fd117e406c">